 York Minster began construction in the 600s.
 You’ll be curious to know, it has another name!
 The Cathedral and Metropolitical Church of Saint Peter in York.
 And the completion of construction was in 1472.
 This awe-inspiring building will take your breath away, and the inside is just as majestic as the outside.
 As you would expect with any church of such magnitude, its grounds buries figures of history.

-York Minster is home to the largest expanse of medieval stained glass in the world. since its construction, the minster has been subject to fires, being taken over, destruction and being rebuilt, its history is long and fascinating. in 1984 there was a huge fire, learn about how firefighter made the decision to collapse the south transept roof to save the rest of the minster.
+York Minster is home to the largest expanse of medieval stained glass in the world.
+And since its construction, the minster has suffered fires, being taken over, destruction, and being rebuilt.
+Its history is long and fascinating.
+In 1984, there was a huge fire, back then firefighters made the decision to collapse the south transept roof to save the rest of the minster.

 Learn about how a competition by Blue Peter gave children the chance to be part of the regeneration which then took place.

 Durham-based Harrison and Harrison removed the the minsters organ (which is over 180 years old) for refurbishment and repair.
 It returned to the cathedral in 2020 after the fully repair.